peerigon/nof5/README.md

 # Description

-nof5 is a tool ...
+nof5 is a tool which relies on express.js and socket.io and provides automated bundling and re-running of tests.

 # Running Tests